Do you remember the song from school about your ankle bone being connected to your leg bone and your leg bone being

-This might be why your shoulder injury is not getting better.
+This might be why your shoulder injury isn’t getting better.

 I’m going to show you exactly how a shoulder problem can be traced to your hip.

 Sit tall in a chair with your feet placed firmly on the ground and your arms hanging loosely at your side.

-Try to bring your left shoulder blade back towards your spine as far as it will go into what is called retraction.
-Make a mental note of how far it went.
+Try to bring your left shoulder blade back towards your spine as far as it will go.
+Feel roughly how far you can move it.

 What did you find?